Frequently Asked Questions - Membership Model

 Yes.
 If they do not hold a JD degree, they can become a student subscriber while in active student status for up to three years.
 A student subscriber receives select free AHLA benefits, including digital access to the Health Law Connections magazine; the Journal of Health & Life Sciences Law; AHLA Weekly and AHLA Newsstand electronic newsletters, and admission to the Association’s online topical communities and professional networks.
 Student subscribers also receive special, discounted pricing when registering for programs and distance learning events.
 A student can opt to pay for the Full, Enhanced or Premium membership level if they wish to receive additional benefits.

-What is the Connection Center?
+What is the Health Law Network?

-The Association’s Connection Center is a community platform for AHLA members, digital subscribers, and student subscribers.
-The Connection Center includes a collection of online discussion lists that offer a forum for dialogue and encourage colleagues to connect with one another on topics that interest them most.
+The Association’s Health Law Network is a community platform for AHLA members, digital subscribers, and student subscribers.
+It includes a collection of online discussion lists that offer a forum for dialogue and encourage colleagues to connect with one another on topics that interest them most.
+Content in the Health Law Discussion Forum is tagged with the area of health law it relates to, which enables one to find the resources and threads related to a specific area of interest.

-Finally, all members can subscribe to any of the Association’s online Professional Networks at no additional costs.
-AHLA’s professional networks include: Accessibility in Health Law, BIPOC in Health Law, Compliance Professionals, Early Career Professionals, LGBTQ+ in Health Law, Life Members, Solo Practitioners, and Women in Health Law.
+AHLA’s current professional networks include Accessibility in Health Law, BIPOC in Health Law, Compliance Professionals, Early Career Professionals, LGBTQ+ in Health Law, Life Members, Solo Practitioners, and Advancing Women in Health Law.
+Members can subscribe to any or all the Networks at no additional cost and are able to receive messages in real-time, in a digest with other community messages, or by checking online.

 What are the Member Category definitions?

-- Academician = full-time faculty at a law or graduate school
+• Academician = full-time faculty at a law or graduate school

-- Attorney = individual holding a JD degree and engaged in the practice of law, includes firm counsel, of counsel, special counsel, or senior counsel
+• Attorney = individual holding a JD degree and engaged in the practice of law, includes firm counsel, of counsel, special counsel, or senior counsel

-- Health Law Professional = legal professional meeting or associated for a common purpose related to the legal profession, e.g., compliance and regulatory professionals, privacy officers, consultants, accountants and finance officers, economists, hospital and medical office administrators and practitioners.
+• Health Law Professional = legal professional meeting or associated for a common purpose related to the legal profession, e.g., compliance and regulatory professionals, privacy officers, consultants, accountants and finance officers, economists, hospital and medical office administrators and practitioners.

-- In-House Counsel = attorney or lawyer practicing in a hospital or health care system, HMO, health care insurer, or professional association setting
+• In-House Counsel = attorney or lawyer practicing in a hospital or health care system, HMO, health care insurer, or professional association setting

-- Paralegal = individual who is employed or retained by a lawyer, law office, corporation, governmental agency, or other entity and who performs specifically delegated substantive legal
+• Paralegal = individual who is employed or retained by a lawyer, law office, corporation, governmental agency, or other entity and who performs specifically delegated substantive legal

-- Public Sector = health law professional working in the public sector; non-profit legal service or legal advocacy organization; federal, state, or local government work setting; or public health organization or agency
+• Public Sector = health law professional working in the public sector; non-profit legal service or legal advocacy organization; federal, state, or local government work setting; or public health organization or agency

-- Solo Practitioner = lawyer who practices independently, in a law firm that may include non-lawyer support personnel but does not include other lawyers
+• Solo Practitioner = lawyer who practices independently, in a law firm that may include non-lawyer support personnel but does not include other lawyers

-- Student Subscriber = enrolled full time at a law or graduate school; free benefits for up to three years; individual may not already hold a JD degree
+• Student Subscriber = enrolled full time at a law or graduate school; free benefits for up to three years; individual may not already hold a JD degree

 What features/benefits make up each of the three tiers?